tttapa/Control-Surface/README.md

 ### MIDI over USB
 The library will automatically detect what kind of Arduino-compatible board you are using, and it will use the USB connection for MIDI communication (if available).
 This means that you can just plug it into your computer or tablet (PC, Mac, Linux, iOS, Android ...), it will be automatically detected as a MIDI device, and you can start playing right away.
-If your board doesn't support MIDI over USB, it will default to the Serial protocol.
+If your board doesn't support MIDI over USB, it will default to the Serial interface.

 For maximum flexibility, you can use the **MIDI functions** to send your own custom MIDI events, without having to worry about compatibility issues between different boards.